 The first 5-star hotel ever to open in Iceland was the deservingly the Retreat Hotel at the Blue Lagoon.
 For us this just seems so right, the Blue Lagoon has served as the number one destination in Iceland and a paradise for anyone looking to truly find their zen and relax.
 The Blue Lagoon, as you might now, takes its waters from within the ground it sits on and this was of great influence on the whole architecture of the place.
 As with the older buildings, it was kept low, mainly at the same level as the lava field and built into it rather than up from it.
 This puts a strong tone right away.

 The Retreat at the Blue Lagoon is a designer hotel with flawless natural beauty at every corner.
 With the suites come private lagoons or a private balcony and guests are welcomed to the unbelievable spa and wellness center.

-The moss restaurants invited you taste buds on an adventure on its own and the setting is, again, without comparison!
+The moss restaurants invited your taste buds on an adventure on their own and the setting is, again, without comparison!

 The softness and warmth in the design and furniture go beautifully with the rough lava field that surrounds the Retreat and creates the most original atmosphere.

 A night at the Retreat is wonderful in many senses but especially with everything included, access to the Retreat Spa and Ritual, to the Retreat Lagoon, Blue Lagoon skincare toiletries, guided group hikes, yoga sessions, a host, access to a gym, an á la carte breakfast and so much more!